 A person may have a higher risk of being diagnosed with breast cancer if they have received radiation to the chest or breast before age 30.

 Signs and symptoms are different for each patient.
 It’s important to discuss any questions or concerns you may have with your physician.
 They may include:

 Skin changes to the breast include redness, scaliness, thickening, swelling, or tenderness.

 Changes in the nipple include pain, nipple turning inward, or abnormal discharge.

 Screening & Diagnostic Testing

-A complete physical exam and medical history should be done.
+A complete physical exam and medical history should be completed.
 The exam will check for any unusual physical signs.
-A complete medical history is also important to fully understand a person’s health habits, family history, previous illnesses, and past exposure.
+Medical history is also important to help fully understand a person’s health habits, family history, previous illnesses, and past exposure.
 Additional testing may include:

-We understand that receiving a cancer diagnosis can be a very scary and it is an emotional time for the patient and their families.
-It is very important to discuss any questions or concerns you may have with your oncologist.
-We highly recommend that if you do any research about your disease, that you do so only with reputable sources.
+We understand that receiving a cancer diagnosis can be a very scary and emotional time for patients and their families.
+Therefore, discussing any questions or concerns, you may have with your oncologist is very important.
+We highly recommend that if you do any research about your disease, you do so only with reputable sources.
 For your convenience, we’ve listed some below.